mbheinen/bpa-ipf-tsp/docs/index.rst

 ========
 Interactive Power Flow has the following high level feature set:

-  * Set of command line tools for running studies
-  * Set of C API functions for running studies
+  * Set of :ref:`command-line-tools` for running studies
-  * `Motif X Window`_ based graphical user interface allowing easy-to-edit graphical display of the network diagram
+  * :ref:`x-window-graphical-interface` allowing easy-to-edit graphical display of the network diagram
+  * :ref:`libcflow-c-library` functions for running studies
-  * Basic power flow and advanced capabilities like REI reduction and transient stability
+  * Basic power flow and advanced capabilities like REI :ref:`network-reduction` and :ref:`transient-stability-program`
-  * Domain specific languages for "batch" command line runs in which multiple scenarios can be studied
+  * Domain specific languages (See :ref:`powerflow-command-language` and :ref:`power-flow-control` commands) for "batch" command line runs in which users can run multiple powerflow scenarios
-  * Output reports
+  * Output reports (See :ref:`ipf_reports`)
-  * Extensive log messages for aiding the user in troubleshooting

 Contents
 ========